Product Guide

 Surface Colors Change

-Surface colors are the tokens most affected by mode selection.
-When you switch modes, the following tokens swap to appropriate values:
+Surface tokens are most affected by mode selection.
+When you toggle, these swap automatically:

-• Background flips from light (e.g., white or off-white) to dark (e.g., near-black or dark gray), or vice versa.
+• Background flips from light (white/off-white) to dark (near-black/dark gray), or vice versa.

-• Foreground (main text color) flips from dark to light to maintain contrast against the new background.
+• Foreground (main text) flips to maintain contrast against the new background.

-• Card surfaces adjust to provide visible separation from the new background color.
+• Card surfaces adjust to stay visually distinct from the background.

 • Popover surfaces adjust similarly.